levimccormick/FreeQuest/heroes/combat-medic.md

 **Starting Equipment:** Shortsword ( Attack +2 )

 **First Aid:** Attempt to heal any adjacent hero.
 Make a Skill test, target number is the target's current health.
-Each success restores one health.
+Each success restores one health, up to the maximum of the hero.
+A medic cannot use this ability on themself.